History of cotton: Early history

 The oldest cotton textiles were found in graves and city ruins of civilizations from dry climates, where the fabrics did not decay completely.

-America
+Americas

 The oldest cotton fabric has been found in Huaca Prieta in Peru, dated to about 6000 BCE.
 It is here that Gossypium barbadense is thought to have been domesticated at its earliest.
 Some of the oldest cotton bolls were discovered in a cave in Tehuacán Valley, Mexico, and were dated to approximately 5500 BCE, but some doubt has been cast on these estimates.
 Seeds and cordage dating to about 2500 BCE have been found in Peru.
 By 3000 BCE cotton was being grown and processed in Mexico, and Arizona.

 Kingdom of Kush

 Cotton (Gossypium herbaceum Linnaeus) may have been domesticated around 5000 BCE in eastern Sudan near the Middle Nile Basin region, where cotton cloth was being produced.

 The cultivation of cotton and the knowledge of its spinning and weaving in Meroë reached a high level in the 4th century BC.
 The export of textiles was one of the sources of wealth for Meroë.
 Aksumite King Ezana boasted in his inscription that he destroyed large cotton plantations in Meroë during his conquest of the region.